gillesmaire/mychessbaselib/README.md

 This project is a port of SCID database library for Qt6/C++

-This project doesn't concern only the storage of games in database in SCID format
+This project concerns only the storage of games in database in SCID format

 The Qt6 Interface myChessBase is an other project.